 Jenkins PO, Mehta MA, Sharp DJ, 2016, Catecholamines and cognition after traumatic brain injury, Brain, Vol:139, ISSN:0006-8950, Pages:2345-2371

 et al., 2016, Disconnection between the default mode network and medial temporal lobes in post-traumatic amnesia, Brain, Vol:139, ISSN:0006-8950, Pages:3137-3150

-et al., 2016, DISRUPTION TO THE DOPAMINERGIC SYSTEM AFTER TRAUMATIC BRAIN INJURY, Annual Meeting of the Association-of-British-Neurologists (ABN), BMJ PUBLISHING GROUP, ISSN:0022-3050
+et al., 2016, THE EFFECT OF MINOCYCLINE ON NEUROINFLAMMATION AFTER BRAIN TRAUMA, Annual Meeting of the Association-of-British-Neurologists (ABN), BMJ PUBLISHING GROUP, ISSN:0022-3050